 David Sarnoff (Russian, American) (1891–1971)

 David Sarnoff was born in Uzliany shtetl near Minsk, Russia (now in Belarus) to a poor Jewish family.
-Most of his early childhood was spent studying talmud.
-He emigrated to the United States in 1900, and was forced to work to feed his parents and siblings by selling Yiddish-language newspapers in New York City.
-He joined the Marconi Wireless Company in 1906, and studied electrical engineering at the Pratt Institute.
-When he was 21 he had a job as telegraph operator at the Wanamaker Department Store.
-Sarnoff later claimed that he was one of the operators who picked up news of the sinking of Titanic.
+Most of his early childhood was spent studying Talmud.
+He emigrated to the United States in 1900 and was forced to work to feed his parents and siblings by selling Yiddish-language newspapers in New York City.
+He joined the Marconi Wireless Company in 1906 and studied electrical engineering at the Pratt Institute.
+When he was 21 he worked as a telegraph operator at the Wanamaker Department Store.
+Sarnoff later claimed that he was one of the operators who picked up news of the sinking of the Titanic.
 This story was shown to be not true.
 The station was closed the Sunday night that the Titanic sank.
 Sarnoff did not report for work until the next day, and within the next 24 hours the Marconi Company closed down all their stations except for four, to prevent interference.
 The Wanamaker station was among those closed down.
 Whether or not it is true, Sarnoff repeated the claim often enough to earn himself a reputation.

 When he was put in charge of radio broadcasting at RCA, he soon recognized the potential of television.
 He was determined for his company to take control of the development of the new medium.
 He met with Westinghouse engineer Vladimir Zworykin in late 1928, who was trying to develop an all-electronic television system in his spare time on the company premises.
 Zworykin told Sarnoff he could build a viable television system with a mere $100,000 grant in two years.
 Sarnoff decided to fund this research but would later discover that Zworykin's estimate was far too optimistic, off by several orders of magnitude and several years.